Settling the Score with Mr. Zoldan

 I still send him ideas sometimes, campaigns, lines, fragments of thought that might grow into something bigger.
 I just don’t walk through his office doors anymore.

-Some places you leave, even when they didn’t cast you out.
+Some places you must leave, even if they don’t cast you out.

 Thriller Bird